Perfect Steamed White Rice – Fluffy Filipino Rice Side Dish for Everyday Meals

 I fondly remember sitting with my grandmother at Amber Restaurant, a cozy spot filled with warmth.
 As our order arrived, the enticing aroma of steamed rice filled the air, instantly awakening my appetite.

-What makes steamed rice so beloved is its exquisite simplicity.
+What makes Filipino-style steamed rice so beloved is its exquisite simplicity.
 With just rice and water, you can create this comforting dish in 18 to 22 minutes.
 Its versatility allows it to accompany a variety of meals, and the anticipation of serving it hot makes it even more special.

-Let’s Try Steamed White Rice
+Steamed White Rice Recipe at Home

 Key-Ingredients: